Our top pick for

 Intercorp Financial Services's payout ratio would broadly be considered high, and as such this stock could appeal to those looking to generate an income.
 Bear in mind however that companies should normally also look to re-invest a decent amount of net profits to ensure future growth.

-Intercorp Financial Services Inc. provides financial products and services in Peru.
+Intercorp Financial Services Inc. provides banking, insurance, and wealth management services for retail and commercial clients in Peru.
+The company operates through three operating segments: Banking, Insurance, and Wealth Management.
 It provides transactional accounts, such as cuenta sueldo and cuenta simple; savings accounts; investment accounts; and time deposits, certificates of deposit, and compensation for service time accounts.
-The company also offers retail banking, including consumer; payroll deduction; cash, vehicle, student, express, collateralized cash, and other consumer loans; and mortgage loans, as well as credit cards.
+The company also offers retail banking products, including consumer, payroll deduction, cash, vehicle, student, express, collateralized cash, mortgage, and other consumer loans, as well as credit cards.
 In addition, it provides corporate, medium-size business, and small business banking services; and commercial banking products, which include commercial real estate, vehicles, machinery and other goods, cash management, trade finance, and electronic factoring products.
 Further, it offers treasury and institutional banking, as well as securitization services.
-As of December 31, 2019, the company operated 256 financial stores and 1,603 ATMs.
-Intercorp Financial Services Inc. was founded in 1897 and is based in Lima, Peru.
-Intercorp Financial Services Inc. is a subsidiary of Intercorp Perú Ltd.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.